MUSC Bulletin | Introduction

-In addition, the South Carolina AHEC administers programs that seek to place and retain quality healthcare professionals throughout the underserved areas of the state.
+In addition, the South Carolina AHEC administers programs that place and retain quality healthcare professionals in the underserved areas of the state.
 The Rural Physician Program was initiated by the SC Legislature in 1989 to address the undersupply and maldistribution of physicians in rural and underserved South Carolina communities.
-The program provides incentive grants for primary care physicians and advanced practice professionals (Nurse Practitioners, Nurse Midwives, and Physician Assistants) who commit to practice in medically underserved communities for a minimum of four years.
+The program provides incentive grants for primary care physicians and advanced practice professionals (nurse practitioners, nurse midwives, and physician assistants) who commit to practice in medically underserved communities for a minimum of three years.
 Once a practice becomes established, healthcare providers are much more likely to remain in areas of need.

 The South Carolina AHEC continues to provide innovative services that support the state’s healthcare workforce – connecting students to careers, professionals to communities and communities to better health.

 |Last Published with Edits||October 1, 2013 1:12 PM|